-Debt Consolidation without a new loan is an innovative solution by InCharge Debt Solutions.
+Debt Consolidation without a loan is an innovative solution by InCharge Debt Solutions.
 We take the work out of debt management by consolidating your debt payments into a single, predictable monthly payment.
 You chose the day of the month that works best for you, based on your personal budget and payroll schedule.
 This is just one of the benefits available to those who qualify for our debt management program.
 Other benefits may include lower interest rates from your creditors, waived fees, stopping the collection calls and paying off your debt faster than on your own.

 Here are five reasons you should consider InCharge debt consolidation: